jesseyuen/portfolio-2021/src/projects/contribute-to-the-guardian.md

 leadImage: /images/contribute2.png
 leadImageCaption: Bold typography and considered UI ensured the new contribution journey felt 'Guardian' whilst also making it a far more inclusive experience.
+outroHeading: Outcome
+outro: |-
+  Stabilised profit
+  Improved usability (how did we measure this?)
+  Improved accessibility (manual and automated testing success)
 ---
 ### Accessibility audit